 - 1 tbsp chopped parsley

-- Transfer the white beans to a large sauce pan, cover them with water anf bring to a boil.
+Transfer the white beans to a large sauce pan, cover them with water and bring to a boil.

-- Take the pan off the heat, drain the water, then back the beans go in the pan.
+Take the pan off the heat, drain the water, then put the beans back in the pan.

-- Add the tomato purée, vegetable oil, season with salt and pepper to taste, then add the caraway seeds and garnish with freshly-chopped parsley.
+Add the tomato purée, vegetable oil, season with salt and pepper to taste, then add the thyme and caraway seeds, and garnish with freshly-chopped parsley.

-- Remove from the heat and cover with a lif for at least 10 minutes.
+Remove from the heat and cover with a lid for at least 10 minutes.